-A medicine called naloxone (Narcan) may be given if an opiate was part of the mix.
+A medicine called naloxone (Narcan) may be given if an opioid was part of the mix.
 This medicine often rapidly restores consciousness and breathing in people with an opioid overdose, but its action is short-lived, and may need to be given repeatedly.

 There is no direct antidote for barbiturates.
 An antidote is a medicine that reverses the effects of another medicine or drug.